 If you can’t explore the city because of the restrictions, you can watch a Spanish movie instead!
 We all know that feeling when we watch a movie, we see a scene filmed where we’ve been and we scream ‘I’ve been there!”
 How about watching a movie about Barcelona while you are in Barcelona?
 It suddenly changes your current experience of the city.
 Here is a list of the 30 best Spanish language movies of all time.

-- Get some fresh air on your balcony or take a very quick walk around your premises when permitted
+- Get some fresh air on your balcony, take a walk or a go for a run

-Although social distancing during these times is very important, going outdoors for some fresh air and a quick walk are just as important for our health.
-We suggest talking a very quick walk around your living premises when the time permits, making use of your backyard if you have one or simply going on your balcony more frequently during the day.
+Although social distancing during these times is very important, going outdoors for some fresh air and taking a walk around your premises as often as you can, making use of your backyard if you have one or simply going on your balcony more frequently during the day.